-7 Resources to Decode Primary Care Billing and Coding
+7 Resources for Nurse Practitioners to Decode Primary Care Billing and Coding

 Accurate coding is critical for insurance reimbursement, succinct documentation, and identifying clinical care gaps.
 The Healthcare Common Procedure Coding System (HCPCS) codes and International Classification of Diseases, 10th Revision (ICD-10) codes serve as the building blocks of medical coding.